 Although Weber saw himself as a neutral social scientist, his political sociology has a normative dimension.
 He is concerned to analyze representative democracy as it actually works in modern societies, arguing the ideal of participatory democracy cannot be practiced in large-scale; complex societies.
 On the other hand, however, he is also concerned that democracy may be the only way in which the "steel-hard housing" of modern bureaucratic power can be broken.
 Clearly, the elite administration that must run modern societies cannot be directly accountable to the masses; this would make for inefficiency and unpredictability, especially given what Weber sees as the irrationality and ignorance of the general population.
-Democracy is important, nevertheless, primarily because elections provide testing grounds for charismatic leaders who are then given the mandate of the people and who can establish the goals the bureaucrats are to realize.
-Such leaders offer the only chance of overriding the bureaucratic machinery (Giddens, 1972: 38~9).
-More, conventionally, democracy is important because, even if it only offersthe opportunity to dismiss the ineffective from office, it thereby provides a certain degree of protection for the people.
+Democracy is important, nevertheless, primarily because elections provide testing grounds for charismatic leaders who are then given the mandate of the people and who can establish the goals the bureaucratic machinery (Giddens, 1972: 38~9).
+More, conventionally, democracy is important because, even if it only offers the opportunity to dismiss the ineffective from office, it thereby provides a certain degree of protection for the people.
 Unlike Marx, Weber located power in a variety of social spaces including both economic and noneconomic contexts.
 For Weber, power was rooted in formalized social systems such as organizations or bureaucracies, as well as in social institutions such as religion and law.